Databus3301/Lwjgl-Experiments/README.md

 Documenting my learning process of Open GL and LWJGL for a school project

+# Play Main Game:
+- Make sure to have the lastest Java version installed
+- Download "build" folder
+- Run jar using provided scripts

 ## Contents (/Tests)
 - Pong
 - Camera